collectiveidea/buildlight/README.md

 ### Circle CI

+*Note:* Webhooks aren't officially supported with the 2.0 platform yet.
+Some people report it working.

-Simply add this to your `circle.yml` file:
+Simply add this to your `.circle/config.yml` file:

 ```
 notify: